Frequently Asked Questions

 The best ways to help GiveWell are to:

-- Give to our top charities.
+- Give to our Top Charities Fund (we updated the name of this fund in September 2022; more information here), All Grants Fund, or one of our top charities.
 Doing so helps GiveWell by increasing the donations we are able to attribute to our work, which in turn increases our influence.

 - Spread the word.
 Personal referrals are a key source of GiveWell donors.
 If you have ideas for what we could do to improve our appeal to the people you're hoping to reach, we're happy to hear from you.